screeps/docs/source/contributed/earlyEnergyManagement.md

 ### Remote Mining
-* This miner / carrier setup can also be used to harvest sources in neighboring unclaimed rooms.
+This miner / carrier setup can also be used to harvest sources in neighboring unclaimed rooms.
+Energy from those sources will have to be carried back to the storage structure.
 * Harvesting additional remote sources will dramatically increase the amount of energy available for a room to work with.
 * This is an area of the game with a lot of optimizing and automation potential and we will only provide a few pointers for you to consider: